lsi-ufcg/safer-reproduction-kit/README.md

 ## Results

-The results of our experiments can be found in the `results/analysis.ipynb` directory
+The dataset of the experiments is saved as `results/dataset.csv`.
+You can execute the `analysis.ipynb` notebook to visualize result charts from the dataset